evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_RWD/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 457mm, and the rear discs are 432mm.

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
+You can choose between two stopping modes for one-pedal driving.
+Hold mode stops the car completely using friction brakes and  roll mode causes the vehicle to roll until it stops by itself.

 ## Exterior